Analysis | Steven Mnuchin says Trump didn’t get ‘things wrong at all’ in his coronavirus address. That’s absurd.

 On Sunday, though, Mnuchin squandered the opportunity.

-Appearing on ABC’s “This Week,” Mnuchin was asked about Trump’s error-laden prime-time address Wednesday night.
-And he maintained that Trump hadn’t actually messed up.
+Appearing on ABC News’s “This Week,” Mnuchin was asked about Trump’s error-laden prime-time address on Wednesday night.
+The treasury secretary maintained Trump hadn’t actually messed up.

 “I don’t think he got things wrong at all,” Mnuchin said.

-When host Jonathan Karl noted that Trump had most definitely wrongly said that trade and cargo would be halted between the United States and Europe, Mnuchin doubled down.
+When host Jonathan Karl noted Trump had most definitely and wrongly said trade and cargo would be halted between the United States and Europe, Mnuchin doubled down.

-“We were very clear that people misinterpreted the comment on cargo and we immediately put out a statement to clarify that,” Mnuchin said.
+“We were very clear that people misinterpreted the comment on cargo, and we immediately put out a statement to clarify that,” Mnuchin said.

-.@jonkarl: How does President Trump get things wrong about his own proposals?— This Week (@ThisWeekABC) March 15, 2020

 That is not at all what happened.

-In his address, Trump said “these prohibitions will not only apply to the tremendous amount of trade and cargo, but various other things as we get approval.”
+In his address, Trump said, “These prohibitions will not only apply to the tremendous amount of trade and cargo but various other things as we get approval.”

 The administration did indeed correct itself very quickly to say that trade would not be halted.
 The Wall Street Journal reported that drafts of Trump’s script had said the prohibitions “will not apply” to trade and cargo, rather than they “will not only apply,” and he just misread it.
 To pretend this was simply the fault of people misinterpreting Trump is absurd.
-He clearly said that the prohibitions would apply to trade and cargo.
+He clearly said the prohibitions would apply to trade and cargo.

 But that wasn’t even the only thing he got wrong.

-As The Post’s Fact Checker reported, Trump was also wrong when he said, “To keep new cases from entering our shores, we will be suspending all travel from Europe to the United States for the next 30 days.”
+As The Washington Post’s Fact Checker reported, Trump was also wrong when he said, “To keep new cases from entering our shores, we will be suspending all travel from Europe to the United States for the next 30 days.”
 In fact, at that point, the ban was limited to the Schengen Area, the European Union’s border-free travel zone.
 The ban also didn’t apply to American citizens.
-Trump did later mention that the United Kingdom and American citizens would be exempted, but he failed to mention other European countries (like Ireland, Bulgaria, Croatia and Romania) wouldn’t be part of the ban, and starting by saying that “all travel from Europe” would be suspended is plainly false.
+Trump did later mention that the United Kingdom and U.S. citizens would be exempted, but he failed to mention that other European countries (like Ireland, Bulgaria, Croatia and Romania) wouldn’t be part of the ban.
+Starting by saying that “all travel from Europe” would be suspended is plainly false.

 Trump was also wrong when he said health industry leaders “have agreed to waive all co-payments for coronavirus treatments.”
 In fact, insurance companies merely waived co-pays for coronavirus testing, not for treatment.